Drink plenty of water

-The man in the top had and ratty cloak jumped and whipped around.
+The man in the top hat and ratty cloak jumped.
 Kureha didn't recognize him (and who could forget hair like that?).
 Crossing her arms, she gave him her most intimidating glare.

 "Alright.
 Now what in the world are you doing, shoving spawn down that man's throat?
 He obviously has a broken arm."

 Kureha narrowed her eyes before kicking the quack out to the curb.
-As she reset the broken arm she swore that if she ever saw that man again, she would make sure he couldn't ever practice medicine again.
+As she reset the broken arm she swore that if she ever saw that man a second time she would make sure he couldn't ever practice medicine again.

 That being said, Wapol's absence was probably the best thing to happen to the country for years.

 Flipping her sunglasses over her eyes, Kureha turned to address an exhausted looking Chopper.
-Being the only two doctors (well, one doctor, one trainee) in Drum after the attack had kept them very busy indeed.
+Being the only two doctors (well, one doctor, one trainee) in Drum had kept them very busy indeed.